GooglyBlox/ItchClaim-php/README.md

 # ItchClaim PHP

-A PHP port of the ItchClaim Python script for automatically claiming free games from itch.io.
+A PHP port of the [ItchClaim Python library](https://github.com/Smart123s/ItchClaim) for automatically claiming free games from itch.io.

 ## Installation